 Group classes use the mat and/or Pilates equipment, and are led by an instructor.
 Group classes are a great way to gain strength, flexibility, and overall fitness.
 All participants in a group class flow through the same workout together on equipment, or without equipment (in the case of mat classes and Chisel™.)

 Group class workouts aren’t completely customized to your needs, but you do still get hands-on and verbal feedback from the instructor during the class.
 Group classes are most effective once you understand the equipment, your body, and the Pilates work.
 Gaining this understanding happens best by beginning with private and semi-private sessions.

 Training to be a Pilates instructor at Clasique with Brooke Tyler is a true one-on-one mentorship.
 It is super comprehensive, of course challenging, and will teach you to become a remarkable, talented Pilates instructor.

-During the Clasique Pilates Teacher Certification Program, apprentices learn the deep subtleties of how to read people – learning the art of movement, understanding injuries and modifications for clients with varying needs, and learning how to embody the Pilates method in their own workouts and postures.
+During the Clasique Pilates Instructor Certification Program (CPICP), apprentices and masters apprentices learn the deep subtleties of how to read people – learning the art of movement, understanding injuries and modifications for clients with varying needs, and learning how to embody the Pilates method in their own workouts and teaching postures.

-The timeline for training is unique to each apprentice, but most apprentices spend one to two years learning closely with Brooke before being fully certified.
-Brooke's direct personal mentor is renowned instructor Dorothee VandeWalle in Seattle.
-Joseph Pilates trained Romana Kryzanowska, Romana trained Dorothee, Dorothee trained Brooke, and now Brooke may train you!
+Brooke's mentor is renowned instructor Dorothee VandeWalle in Seattle.
+Joseph Pilates trained Romana Kryzanowska, Romana trained Dorothee, Dorothee trained Brooke, and now Brooke trains you!
 It's a beautiful lineage and an intense program, preserving the art of the classical Pilates work.